-Document Type Common Seal only to be applied where specified in a document prepared by an external party.
-Common Seal EXECUTIO N BY SIGNATURE ONLY
+Document Type Common Seal only to be applied where specified in a document Common Seal EXECUTION BY SIGNATURE ONLY

+prepared by an external party.
 Shire President CEO or Delegated Officer

-Local La ws - made and amended $\checkmark$ × ×
+Local La ws - made and amended ✓ × ×

-Planning Schemes - adopted and amended $\checkmark$ × ×
+Planning Schemes - adopted and amended ✓ x x

 Land Tra nsaction documents, including:

 • sale;

 • purchase;

-٠ vesting;
+• vesting;

 • contributed assets;

 • Notifications of factors affecting land under 70A of the

 Land Transfer Act 1893 - lodge or withdraw

 • Easements - by land transfer

-Rights of carriage way; Rights of support to lond burdened by buildings;
+Rights of carriage way;

+Rights of support to land burdened by buildings;

-Rights of support to land burdened by buildings; Rights to erect a party wall; × $\checkmark$ $\checkmark$
+Rights to erect a party wall; × ✓ ✓

-Rights to light and air (Property Law Act 1969); ••• ·
+Rights to light and air (Property Law Act 1969);

 Rights to take water from wells or bores;

-Rights to install and operate drains and drainage
+Rights to install and operate drains and drainage works;

-works;

-• Rights to install, maintain and operate oil, gas or other
+Rights to install, maintain and operate oil, gas or other pipelines;

-pipelines;

-Rights to install, maintain and operate electric power lines, telephone and other cables and
+Rights to install, maintain and operate electric power lines, telephone and other cables and supporting pylons.

-supporting pylons.

 • Restrictive Covenants - by land transfer

 • Deeds - land transfer for public purposes

 Land Tra nsaction documents, including:

 • Caveats - registering or removing

 • Leases

-٠ Easements - by deed, deposited plan or other legal
+Easements - by deed, deposited plan or other legal

 instrument

-Rights of carriage way; Rights of support to land burdened by buildings;
+○ Rights of carriage way;

+Rights of support to land burdened by buildings;

-Rights of support to land burdened by buildings; Rights to erect a party wall;
+Rights to erect a party wall;

-Rights to light and air (Property Law Act 1969);
+Rights to light and air (Property Law Act 1969); × ٠

-Rights to take water from wells or bores; ✓ × ×
+Rights to take water from wells or bores; • ~ ×

-Rights to install and operate drains and drainage
+Rights to install and operate drains and drainage works;

-works;

-Rights to install, maintain and operate oil, gas or other ninclinos; and
+Rights to install, maintain and operate oil, gas or other pipelines; and

-pipelines; and Rights to install, maintain and operate electric
+Rights to install, maintain and operate electric

-power lines, telephone and other cables and
+power lines, telephone and other cables and supporting pylons.

-supporting pylons.

 • Restrictive Covenants - lodge, modify or withdraw (other

 than by land transfer)

-Document Type Common Seal only to be applied where specified in a document Common Seal EXECUTIO N BY SIGNATURE ONLY prepared by an external party.
-Shire President CEO or Delegated Officer • Deeds Legal agreements Mortgages, Loans and Debentures $\checkmark$ × × Power of Attorney to act for the Shire $\checkmark$ × × State or Commonwealth Government Fundin g Agreements × × $\checkmark$ Grants and Funding Agreements with private and outgoing) agencies (incoming × × ✓ Memorandum of Understanding × $\checkmark$ ✓ Contracts and legal instruments, including converse to the second ntract variations, Service Agreements (incoming or of Heritage Agreements Acquittal of planning conditions Maintenance of the public realm outgoing services) ~ × × Development, subdivision and strata-title app provals for Shire Land × × ✓ Memorial Deed Poll Registration: A document lodged under the Registration of Deeds Act 1856, notifying the change of name of a person.
-Memorial of Advertisement: A document lodged at the Office of Titles by a Local Authority evidencing that the legal requirements necessary to sell land for the non-payment of rates, have been attended to. × × ✓ Prohibiting dealings in land: A document lodged at the Office of Titles under one of a number of statutes, which when noted on a Certificate of Title acts as a caveat.
-Documents that fulfil a statutory local governm for which there is no power of delegation or auth matter which constitutes a potential risk to the S orisation and is a × × ✓ Communications on behalf of the Shire, with: Commonwealth or State Ministers Note : Officers are authorised to sign × $\checkmark$ $\checkmark$ Communications on behalf of the Shire, with CEOs of: Commonwealth or State Government Departments Industry representative bodies routine day to day operational communications where the recipient is of a similar organisational level as the Shire Officer. × × ✓ Communications on behalf of the Shire, releva operations of the Shire and which are subject of sensitivity or potential risk to the Shire. × × ✓
+Document Type Common Seal only to be applied where specified in a document Common Seal EXECUTION BY SIGNATURE ONLY prepared by an external party.
+Shire President CEO or Delegated Officer • Deeds Legal agreements Mortgages, Loans and Debentures \checkmark × × Power of Attorney to act for the Shire ✓ × State or Commonwealth Government Funding g Agreements × ✓ Grants and Funding Agreements with private a and outgoing) agencies (incoming × × ✓ Memorandum of Understanding ✓ ✓ Contracts and legal instruments, including conrelated to: Procurement Contracts Service Agreements (incoming or of the Heritage Agreements) Acquittal of planning conditions Maintenance of the public realm ✓ × Development, subdivision and strata-title approvals for Shire Land × ✓ Deed Poll Registration: A document los Registration of Deeds Act 1856, notify name of a person.
+Memorial of Advertisement: A docume Office of Titles by a Local Authority evel legal requirements necessary to sell la payment of rates, have been attended.
+Prohibiting dealings in land: A docume Office of Titles under one of a number when noted on a Certificate of Title act. ving the change of ent lodged at the videncing that the and for the non- d to. ent lodged at the r of statutes, which × × ✓ Documents that fulfil a statutory local governm for which there is no power of delegation or authomatter which constitutes a potential risk to the Sh orisation and is a × × ✓ Communications on behalf of the Shire, with: Commonwealth or State Ministers Note: Officers are authorised to sign routine day to day × √ ✓ Communications on behalf of the Shire, with CEOs of: operational communications where the recipient is of a similar organisational level as the Shire Officer. × × ✓ Communications on behalf of the Shire, relevant operations of the Shire and which are subject of a sensitivity or potential risk to the Shire. × × ✓

-Document Type Common Seal only to be applied where specified in a document EXECUTION BY SIGNATURE ONLY prepared by an external party.
-Shire President CEO or Delegated Officer Ceremonial Certificates: Honorary Freeman $\checkmark$ × × Honorary Citizenship Deeds of Settlement - Employee matters × $\checkmark$ Enterprise Bargaining Agreements × $\checkmark$
+Document Type Common Seal only to be applied where specified in a document EXECUTION BY SIGNATURE ONLY

+prepared by an external party.
+Shire President CEO or Delegated Officer

+Ceremonial Certificates:

+Honorary Freeman \checkmark

+Honorary Citizenship

+Deeds of Settlement - Employee matters ✓

+Enterprise Bargaining Agreements ✓